Cosmetics and beauty products on a pink background.

 Two men working at a desk with laptops

-Only a Safety Assessor is accredited to perform the formula check, as well as prepare the Cosmetic Product Safety Report (CPSR) and the Product Information File (PIF).
+Only a Safety Assessor is accredited to perform the UK cosmetics formula check, as well as prepare the Cosmetic Product Safety Report (CPSR) and the Product Information File (PIF).
 It is the responsibility of the “Responsible Person” to select a qualified specialist, known as the Cosmetic Product Safety Evaluator, to carry out these tasks.
 Ensuring that the Safety Assessor has the appropriate qualifications and experience is crucial to maintaining high standards and compliance.

 In addition, the Responsible Person must gather all necessary documentation from manufacturers and suppliers and provide it to the Evaluator.
 This step is essential to ensure that the process is conducted professionally and in full accordance with regulatory requirements.